-Table 40.
+Table 38.
 Cannot Create a Global Spare

 Possible Causes Additional Information Corrective Actions The disk is already part of an array A global spare cannot be selected if it is already part of an existing array.
-Select a different disk. available or the disks A disk with a legacy state can be initialized, if desired, but it is no longer legacy (initialization adds RAIDXpert2 configuration information to the disk).
+Select a different disk.
+There are no empty disks available or the disks have not been initialized A disk with a legacy state can be initialized, if desired, but it is no longer legacy (initialization adds RAIDXpert2 configuration information to the disk).
 Install additional disks.
 Initialize the disks.
 CAUTION: When a disk is initialized, all data on the disk is lost.
 The disk assigned as the global spare has failed or is missing.
-See Section 8.5.1, Troubleshooting Disks, on page 127.
+See Section 6.5.1, Troubleshooting Disks, on page 91.

-Table 41.
+Table 39.
 Recreate a Deleted Array

 Possible Causes Additional Information Corrective Actions An array(s) was accidentally deleted, or the wrong array was deleted This procedure might recreate a deleted array and with its data intact.
 However, this is not guaranteed to occur.
 If I/O was running to the deleted array(s) just prior to it being deleted, there might be some data loss in the recreated array(s).
 If multiple arrays were deleted, all of the deleted arrays must be recreated in order to recover the desired array.
-3. 4.
-5. At the Array pop-up menu, select Create .
-Create a new array using the same settings as the deleted array. • The same disks. • The same RAID type (RAID level). • The same capacity. • The same cache options.
+At the Array pop-up menu, select Create.
+Create a new array using the same settings as the deleted array.
+The same disks.
+The same RAID type (RAID level).
+The same capacity.
+The same cache options.
 Check Leave Existing Data Intact.
-Click Create .
-Ensure the settings are the same as the deleted array: • The same drive letter. • The same RAID type (RAID level). • The same disks. • The same capacity. • The same capacity. • The same cache option Check the data files of the array for corrupted or missing files, incorrect file extensions, and so on.
+Click Create.
+Ensure the settings are the same as the deleted array: The same RAID type (RAID level).
+The same drive letter.
+The same RAID type (RAID level).
+The same disks.
+The same disks.
+The same capacity.
+The same cache option Check the data files of the array for corrupted or missing files, incorrect file extensions, and so on.